ayush1333/kychubassingment/README.md

 The score is dynamically updated on user interaction and visualized through:

-Risk Score Tag in table

-Color-coded distribution Pie Chart

-🤖 AI Tool Usage Breakdown
-During development, AI (ChatGPT) was used for resolving advanced issues—not for full code generation.
-Key contributions include:

-TypeScript Type Mismatch Resolution

-Issue: "Type 'CustomerType[]' is not assignable to type 'ChartDataItem[]'."
+assigned to type 'CustomerType[]'."
-AI assisted in designing a clean transformation function to align chart data to expected shape for Recharts components.
+AI helped create a clean transformation function that aligned chart data with Recharts components' expected shapes.

-Complex Component Typing in React
+Typing Complex Components in React

-Issue: "Cannot find name 'setSearchText'."
+The problem is "Cannot find name'setSearchText'."
-AI helped modularize and pass props across components using React.FC<Props> syntax with proper interfaces.
+Using React, AI assisted in modularizing and passing props between components.FC<Props> syntax with appropriate interfaces.

 Modularization & JSX Fixes

-Issue: "JSX expressions must have one parent element."
+"JSX expressions must have one parent element" is the problem.
-AI helped refactor JSX blocks into reusable components and suggested best practices to structure prop interfaces cleanly.
+AI offered best practices for organizing prop interfaces neatly and assisted in refactoring JSX blocks into reusable components.

-Backend Middleware Typing
+Typing in Backend Middleware

-Issue: Express req.body was treated as any.
+Problem: Express req.body was handled like any other.
-AI assisted in defining request payload interfaces and applying them for clean API contracts with TypeScript in Node.js.
+AI helped define request payload interfaces and apply them to TypeScript-based clean API contracts in Node.js.

 Error Debugging for Uncaught Backend Exceptions

-Issue: "TypeError: Cannot read property 'status' of undefined."
+The problem is "TypeError: Cannot read property'status' of undefined."
-AI guided on validating and safely accessing request body fields and returning meaningful HTTP error responses.
+AI provided guidance on how to safely access and validate request body fields and provide insightful HTTP error responses.

-📝 Note: AI was used solely to unblock technical implementation, resolve type safety issues, and improve code structure—not for writing core logic or design.
+📝 Note: AI was not used to write core logic or design; rather, it was used only to improve code structure, unblock technical implementation, and fix type safety issues.